-Home-based care arrangements for people living with dementia are mostly organised by an informal carer, who assumes the role of the key care provider.
+Home-based care arrangements for people living with dementia are mostly organised by informal carers, who assume the role of the key care providers, and who strive to create and maintain a stable care situation at home.
 Informal carers shoulder a vast amount of hands-on care, serve as gatekeepers at the interface between informal and formal care, and manage the different support services.
 In most cases, informal carers adapt the care mix to the ever-changing needs throughout the dementia care trajectory to keep the system running.
-Furthermore and if necessary, informal carers are asked to plan and arrange a smooth transition to an institution and to continue caring for their relative with dementia in the new setting.

 - SoCA – Development of a working definition